Tornevall/tornevall-networks-social-media-tools/README.md

 Currently, the extension works by requiring you to input your secret key provided by OpenAI.
 You also need to have a project set up through which all OpenAI API calls are routed.
 Eventually, this can of course be centralized using a general server that handles all requests, but that’s something for later.
-Since OpenAI is not free, some costs are associated with using the extension.
+Since OpenAI is not free, some costs are associated wit h using the extension.

 The second thing you currently need to do - unless you opt to use the default settings - is enter your name and a " default behaviour".
 This behaviour defines the base template for comments that will be posted when you activate the